-During the 2022 State Legislative Session, the California Legislature and Governor Newsom primarily focused on continued economic recovery from the COVID-19 pandemic, inflation mitigation, high cost of living, and climate and housing issues.
-The legislature passed several proposals that focused on that state's climate change goals, transportation projects, workforce recovery, and funding to support efforts to end homelessness.
+During the 2023 State Legislative Session, the California Legislature and Governor Newsom were primarily focused on homelessness, education, housing, as well as climate and infrastructure issues.
+The legislature passed a number of proposals that focused on that state's climate change goals, transportation projects, workforce recovery, and funding to support efforts to end homelessness.
+The following summarizes the 2023 legislative session and Metro's advocacy efforts surrounding the budget and legislation relevant to Metro's projects and programs.